jenkinsci/pipeline-plugin/TUTORIAL.md

 * You can override certain environment variables and the overrides are seen by subsequent `sh` steps (or anything else that pays attention to environment variables).
 * You can run `mvn` without a fully-qualified path.

-Setting a variable such as `PATH` in this way is only safe if you are using a single slave for this build.
+Setting a variable such as `PATH` in this way is only safe if you are using a single agent for this build.
 As an alternative, you can use the `withEnv` step to set a variable within a scope:

 ```groovy